Reduce Health Risks With Santa Fe Dehumidifiers

 Crawl spaces that are not closed and using a commercial-grade dehumidifier can experience excessive dampness and musty odors due to the rainfall, infiltration, and the cool temperatures.
 This polluted air below the house will eventually move to the rest of the house, often times carrying odors, contributing to poor indoor air quality and causing uncomfortably high humidity levels.
 Studies show that as much as 50 percent of the air in a home comes from these below-grade areas.

-Crawl spaces are often plagued by high humidity that makes its way into your home, making the living environment uncomfortable.
-Santa Fe crawl space dehumidifiers control the moisture below your home to help ensure you are comfortable in your home.
+Vented crawl spaces are often plagued by high humidity that makes its way into your home, making the living environment uncomfortable.
+Santa Fe portable dehumidifiers control the moisture in your unvented crawl space to help ensure you are comfortable in your home.

 What Causes Asthma + Allergies?